cirosantilli/linux-cheat/posix.md

 [POSIX specifies that](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_08):

-- 0 is for success, all others for errors.
+-   `0`: success, all others for errors.

     It may seem counter intuitive to call 0 success since it is associated with false in C, but it is like that because there is only one type of success, and the other values indicate the exact cause of failure.

-- 127 is for command not found.
+-   `127`: command not found.
 Try:

         asdfqwer
         echo $?

-- 126 is for command found but not executable
+-   `126`: command found but not executable.

-- values greater than 128 indicate that a process was terminated by a signal.
+-   Values greater than 128 indicate that a process was terminated by a signal.

     GNU goes further and [specifies that](http://www.gnu.org/software/bash/manual/bashref.html#Exit-Status) when terminated by a signal, the exit status shall be 128 + the normal error status.